SamCH93/bfpwr/paper/README.md

 This directory contains code and data related to the preprint

-   Pawel, S. (2024).
+   Pawel, S., Held, L. (2024).
 Closed-Form Power and Sample Size Calculations for Bayes Factors.

 A BibTeX entry is given by